addis012/realestateCRM/replit.md

 ## Recent Changes

 **January 9, 2025**: Successfully completed migration from Replit Agent to standard Replit environment
+- Successfully migrated project from Replit Agent to standard Replit environment
+- Connected MongoDB Atlas as primary database with secure credential storage
+- Maintained PostgreSQL as reliable fallback database system
+- All dependencies properly installed and configured for Replit environment
+- Application running smoothly on port 5000 with dual database architecture
+- Security best practices implemented with client/server separation
+- Project fully ready for continued development and deployment on Replit
 - Migrated from Neon PostgreSQL to standard Replit PostgreSQL with postgres.js driver
 - Fixed SSL configuration for secure database connections
 - Configured dual database system with MongoDB Atlas (primary) + PostgreSQL (fallback)